DoubleFlavor/doubleflavor.github.io/docs/_includes/about/en.md

-# SYS's Blog
+# Yun's SuSeon Blog

 > Step by step goes a long way.

 Hi, we are Susan, Yuseon and Seungyun, promising software engineers.
-Our intersts range from Data Structure, Algorithm to Application Development and Artificial Intelligence.
+Our intersts range from Data Structure, Algorithm, Operating System to IT Trends, AI, and Frontend.

 ## Authors
 #### Susan Kim